F4b1-/Crawler-improved/README.md

 Android App
 ------
-An Android App is available to control the robot.
+You can now use the Android App available from this repo to control the robot.
 ![App](https://github.com/F4b1-/Crawler-improved/blob/master/screenshot_app.png)

 Python script